Thick Forests: Introduction

 \section{Introduction}

 We introduce classes of graph, which we call \emph{thick graphs}, that can be represented with cliques as vertices and connecting cobipartite graphs as edges.
-We call the graph given by shrinking the cliques to single vertices the \emph{thin graph}.
-The thin graph is usually far from unique.
+We call the cliques \emph{thick vertices}, or \emph{nodes} and the cobipartite graphs \emph{thick edges}, or \emph{links}.
+The graph given by shrinking the cliques to single vertices will be called the \emph{thin graph}, which is usually far from unique.
+The purpose is to simplify the input graph structure in order to facilitate algorithmic applications.

 More formal definitions are given in section~\ref{sec:thickgraphs}.
 General notation and definitions are given in section~\ref{sec:prelims} below.

 In particular, we are interested in whether a given graph has any thin graph lying in some particular graph class.
 This is the \emph{recognition} problem.
-However, it seems to be NP-complete for most classes of thin graphs, for example bipartite graphs.
-We can also consider the recognition problem when the input graph must itself lie in some given graph class.
+However, it seems to be NP-complete for most classes of thin graphs, for example bipartite graphs, as we show in section~\ref{sec:subcol}.
+We also consider the recognition problem when the input graph must itself lie in some given graph class.
 We give formal definitions in section~\ref{sec:thickgraphs}.

+We show in section~\ref{sec:subcol} that only thick triangle-free graphs can be easily recognised, with a shorter proof than one previously given in~\cite{MacYu}.
+However, since it is NP-complete to recognise thick bipartite graphs, not all triangle-free thin graphs are recognisable in P. For the triangle-free case, a fixed-parameter (XP) recognition algorithm was given \cite{MacYu}, when the parameter is the thin graph $H$.
+But this did not show fixed-parameter tractability (FPT).
+In section~\ref{sec:fixedparam}, we use the methods developed in section~\ref{sec:recog} to give an FPT algorithm for this class, when the parameter is the number of vertices in the thin graph $H$.
+We also show that this problem is computationally equivalent to that considered in \cite{MacYu}.

 Since most thick classes lead to NP-complete recognition problems, we focus on a potentially tractable case, where the thin graph must be a \emph{forest}.
 We show in section~\ref{sec:thickforests} that thick forests are perfect graphs, resembling chordal graphs in some respects.
-Whereas chordal graphs are clique trees, thick trees are trees of cliques.
-However, though it is obvious that thick forests are not chordal in general, we show that not all chordal graphs thick forests.
-Nevertheless, we can use \emph{\mcss} in a similar way to the use of maximal cliques in chordal graphs.
-This is not straightforward, since there are only linear numbers of maximal cliques in a chordal graph, whereas a thick forest may have an exponential number of \mcss.
-We show this in section~\ref{sec:cliqueseps}.
+Whereas chordal graphs have clique trees, thick trees are trees of cliques.
+However, though it is obvious that thick forests are not chordal in general, we show that not all chordal graphs are thick forests.
+We develop a polynomial time recognition algorithm for thick forests in section~\ref{sec:recog}.
+This forms the central section of the paper.